Novartis sweetens investors with $5 billion share buyback

 Race said the buyback could boost consensus earnings forecasts for the company by around 2.5 percent over two years.

-Shares in Novartis, which has a stock market value of $214 billion, were trading up 1.1 percent at 73.15 francs by 1426 GMT, compared with a 0.4 percent firmer European healthcare sector.
+Shares in Novartis, which has a stock market value of $214 billion, were trading up 1.1 percent at 73.15 francs by 1426 GMT (10.26 a.m ET), compared with a 0.4 percent firmer European healthcare sector. .SXDP.
 The stock rose as high as 74.25 francs, its highest in nearly seven years.

 Novartis had last week taken the first step in a much-anticipated restructuring by agreeing to sell its blood transfusion testing unit to Spain's Grifols SA (GRLS.MC) for $1.7 billion.